Problematy/goodmap-e2e-tests/README.md

 ### Path Handling for Cross-Repository Usage

 When `e2e-tests.yml` is called from another repository, it automatically detects which repository and ref to checkout based on the `uses:` statement in the calling workflow.
-The workflow parses `github.workflow_ref` to extract the repository and ref, ensuring it checks out the exact same version that contains the workflow file.
+The workflow uses the GitHub API's `referenced_workflows` field to extract the repository and ref, ensuring it checks out the exact same version that contains the workflow file.

 The workflow then uses the `e2e-tests-path` input parameter to correctly reference scripts.
 For example: